-UFC/G: Unit forming colonies by gram, DSA: Division of food security Minister of Health.
-Grand Duchy of Luxembourg, 2016, NS: not satisfactory, S: satisfactory
+UFC/G: Unit forming colonies by grFoodDSA: DiviSecurity Security Minister of Health.
+Grand Duchy of Luxembourg, 2016, NS: not satisfactory, S: Satisfactory

-Microbiological analyzes show that in our flours the values obtained for microorganisms at 30 ° C including 5x103 UFC/G for SHAB, 6x105 UFC/G flour for SHAM and 6x103UFC/g flour for SHAP flour and enterobacteria including <40Uufc/g for SHAB flour, 3x103 UFC/G for sham flour and 4.2x102 UFC/G for SHAP flour are superior to DSA standards (microorganisms: ≤103 and enterobacteria: absence in 10g).
+Microbiological analyzes show that in our flours the values obtained for microorganisms at 30 ° C including 5x103 UFC/G for SHAB, 6x105 UFC/G flour for SHAM, and 6x103UFC/g flour for SHAP flour and enterobacteria including <40Uufc/g for SHAB flour, 3x103 UFC/G for sham flour and 4.2x102 UFC/G for SHAP flour are superior to DSA standards (microorganisms: ≤103 and enterobacteria: absence in 10g).
 A presence with abnormal proportions of Escherichia coli and staphylococci with coagulase +(37 ° C) whose values are respectively 3x103 and <40 is noted in SHAM flour.
 These high results of microorganisms can be explained by a bad hygiene rule during the peeling and seed milling and exposure to the air of the ingredients during drying (Abdoullahi et al., 2016).
 We have also noted the presence of Escherichia coli (<10UFC/g), staphylococci to coagulase+(37 ° C) (<102 UFC/G), Bacillus cereus (<102 UFC/G), and yeasts and molds (<102 UFC /g) in SHAB and SHAP flours but their values are lower than the standard.
-We also note the presence of Bacillus Cereus (102), Break and mold (102) in SHAM flour which is lower than the standard.
+We also note the presence of Bacillus Cereus (102), and Break and mold (102) in SHAM flour which is lower than the standard.
 The three flours are free from Salmonella SPP (absence).
 Their absence is due to good respect for good hygiene practices during the infant flour manufacturing process.
 The presence of microorganisms (5.102 to 6.105 UFC/G) in our flours is greater than that found by Boureima Kagambega et al. (2019) in Burkina Faso (10UFC/g).
 On the other hand, the coliforms found in these flours (5, 5.102UFC/g) are higher than those found in our flours (40 to 4.2.102 UFC/G).
 The loads of yeasts and molds (102UFC/G) are lower than the fact reported in a study carried out in Madagascar by Razafindrazaka (2006) which brought in a variation in yeasts and molds 102 to 7.105 UFC/G. The absence of colonies of Salmonella SPP in our flours is similar to that reported by Sika et al. (2019) in Côte d'Ivoire.
 There is the presence of Escherichia coli in one of our flours, especially in SHAM flour (˂40) when we do not find it in the flours studied by Sika et al. (2019).

 3.3.Sensory evaluation of flours